 The key to creating that delicately fluffy texture is to beat the heck out of the butter.

-The butter should actually change color by the end of the whipping process.
+The butter should actually change color by the end of the whipping process and look very white in color like the photo below.

 All the air that’s incorporated into the frosting gives it that silky smooth texture, and a very light mouth feel.